County of Mark

 The County of Mark (Grafschaft Mark, Comté de La Marck colloquially known as Die Mark) was a county and state of the Holy Roman Empire in the Lower Rhenish–Westphalian Circle.
 It lay south of Lippe river on both sides of the Ruhr river along the Volme and Lenne rivers.

-The Counts de la Mark were among the most powerful and influential Westphalian lords in the Holy Roman Empire.
+The Counts of Mark were among the most powerful and influential Westphalian lords in the Holy Roman Empire.
 The name Mark derived from a small village Mark and the nearby Castle Mark, the latter was built between 1190 and 1202, both today incorporated in the unitary authority Hamm, founded in 1226 by the first Count, Adolph de la Mark.
 His father used the older title Altena or Berg-Altena.